Jia2005/GH-25_IPA/README.md

 # Intelligent Process Automation

+Tired of watching your talented team waste hours on repetitive data entry and document processing?

+IPA to the rescue! 💼✨

+**IPA: Where your documents become decisions and your data drives action.** _Stop paying humans to be robots—let our AI handle the mundane_ while your team focuses on what humans do best: creating value through insight and innovation.

 An AI-powered solution that revolutionizes business efficiency by automating repetitive and time-consuming processes including data entry, document processing, and customer service interactions.

 ## 🚀 Features
 - *Smart Data Entry Automation*: Extract data from multiple document formats (JPG, PNG, JPEG, PDF, XLSX, CSV) into structured Excel sheets
 - *Intelligent Document Processing*: Invoice processing that accurately extracts key information using contextual understanding